Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes.
 File Form 7004 on or before April 15 to extend the Form 5472 and pro forma 1120 filing deadline by six months, to October 15.
 The extension moves the filing date only; for a disregarded entity there is no tax to pay.

-What happens if I miss the Form 5472 deadline?
+What happens if I file Form 5472 late?

 Related guides